Sales & Support: 503-770-0580

 Choosing a Digital Camera

-If you don't already have a digital camera, GO OUT AND BUY ONE!
+If you don't already have a digital camera, you should buy one.
 You can get a good one now for under $200.
-Don't waste your money on the disposable cameras, and don't expect to get any decent pictures out of a palm pilot, cell phone, or other mini-camera.
+Don't waste your money on the disposable cameras, and don't expect to get any decent pictures out of a cell phone, or other mini-camera.
 Camcorders/Video Cameras also fall short - the pictures are poor quality and tend to have a narrow angle.
 To help you choose the right camera for you, see Consumer Reports on Digital Cameras

 The 3 most common photo problems